Hephaestus-Arm/HephaestusArm2/assembly.md

 # 10 Calibrate Motors

-Attach all motors to the breadboard (just like you did in the electronics section) and hold down the big button you added on the breadboard for 10 seconds this should calirbrate all the motors while they are in place.
+Attach all motors to the breadboard (just like you did in the electronics section) and hold down the big button you added on the breadboard for 10 seconds, this should calibrate all the motors while they are in place.

 ```
-Protip: In order to verify this worked plug the microcontroller into the computer and run the calibration with putty on, you'll be able to verify the motors calibrated properly
+Protip: In order to verify this worked plug the microcontroller into the computer and run the calibration with putty on.
 ```

 **Skipping this step will make you have to reassemble the arm**